Paper on Skin™ 2026

 The following requirements must be met:

 2. All entries must consist of at least 80% paper.
-Paper is defined as a material made from cellulose fibre which has been compressed into sheets.
+(See definition in DEFINITIONS section).
 Note that there are products available called ‘paper’ which DO NOT comply with this definition.
 Examples include silk paper and other products such as Tyvek, Yupo, Mul-tex, and Kraft-tex.
 These products can be used in the allowable 20% of non-paper materials in your garment.
-Please enquire if you are unsure.
+Please enquire at entry stage if you are unsure about the medium.
 Note that the judges have final say on assessment of the paper component.

 3. Wearability.
 Please ensure the following:

-i.
-The garment must arrive in excellent condition and be constructed to withstand fittings, film/photography session(s), gala catwalk parade and exhibition
+1. The garment must arrive in excellent condition and be constructed to withstand fittings, film/photography session(s), gala parade, selected showcases and exhibition

-iv.
-A model can model walk, unaided, in the garment and accessories
+4. A model can walk, unaided, in the garment and accessories

-v.
-Prior to delivery, the work needs to have been fitted on and/or worn by an actual human, not just a mannequin.
+5. Prior to delivery, the work needs to have been fitted on and/or worn by an actual human, not just a mannequin

-vi.
-The garment does not risk undue or indecent exposure.
+6. The garment does not risk undue or indecent exposure.
 Some models are under 18 years of age.
-Paper on Skin™ films and photography will be shared on digital platforms which have content regulations.
+Paper on Skin™ films and photography will be shared on digital platforms which have content regulations

-vii.
-Undergarments may be included for comfort or modesty.
-It is recommended that they fit within the 20% of material ‘other than paper.’
+7. Undergarments may be included for comfort or modesty.
+It is recommended that they fit within the 20% of material ‘other than paper’

-viii.
-Sizing must be realistic.
+8. Sizing must be realistic.
 Size to be no smaller than an Australian size 8 (bust 83cm, waist 68cm, hips 91cm).
 Non-Australian entrants please refer to international sizing charts for comparison.
-Paper on Skin™ welcomes a diversity of sizes.
+Paper on Skin™ welcomes a diversity of sizes

 4. Accessories such as headwear, jewellery, handbags etc. are not necessary, but are allowed as part of the design.
 As with the garment, these items must fit within the overall 80% paper criteria.